Are You Suffering from Unconscious Bias?

 We want to overcome this.
 We’re missing out on one of the best parts of being human–forming trusting bonds.
 There are some horrible men (and horrible women) in the world, so trusting involves risk.
 But there are many terrific people, and due to your prejudices, you may never get to know any of them.
 People tend to pick up on prejudice in others, and by being so mistrustful, you may create a self-fulfilling prophecy.

-Who trust you and who do you trust?
+Who trusts you and who do you trust?
 What unconscious bias are you holding onto that is based on limited data points?